kaihendry/hendry.iki.fi/cv/resume.md

-Kai plays the Infrastructure Lead role with more than 25 years of experience, culminating in delivering performant Web applications on the Cloud.
-Keen on the potential of AI, developing workflows with AI and evaluating the latest large language models (LLMs) and techniques for increased efficiency.
+Kai is an Infrastructure Engineer with more than 25 years of experience, delivering performant Web applications on the Cloud.
+Keen on developing workflows with AI and evaluating the latest large language models (LLMs) and techniques for increased efficiency.

+## Thoughtworks

+Since 2020 I've been working as a Lead Infrastructure consultant at Thoughtworks, a global premier software consultancy specialising in  Design, Engineering & AI.

+### Data Science Platform at Airline

+Feb 2025 - Present | London

+* Delivering Data Science Platform capabilites on AWS
+* Improving developer productivity

+Tech Stack:
+AWS, Python, Airflow, dbt, Snowflake

 ### Leading Learning Management System (LMS)